 Benefits paid for nonoccupational sickness and injury

-If you suffer form a sickness or injury resulting from nonoccupational causes, you can undergo treatment, including the treatments listed below, by showing your health insurance card at the counter of a hospital or clinic that accepts health insurance:
+If you suffer from a sickness or injury resulting from nonoccupational causes, you can undergo treatment, including the treatments listed below, by showing your health insurance card at the counter of a hospital or clinic that accepts health insurance:

 - Medical consultation